dsk-dev-ai/repochat-ai/README.md

 # RepoChat AI

 Chat with any GitHub repository using local AI.

-Understand codebases instantly with natural language.
+Understand codebases instantly using natural language.

-**RepoChat AI** lets you ask questions about a repo’s source code.
-It works offline using [Ollama](https://ollama.com/) and [LangChain](https://docs.langchain.com/) under the hood.
+Built with:
+Python • LangChain • Ollama • ChromaDB

-⭐ Star this repo if it helps you!
+⭐ Star this repository if it helps you!

 ## Demo